Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - NEW FEATURE (Pierre): The right click button can now cancel the current edition if you are in the middle of an edition (for any type of layer)
 - NEW FEATURE (Alban): Add some checkbox in the export window to choose what to export (currently you can add the watermark, the Hull for bricks, the electric circuit and the connection points)
 - NEW FEATURE #8 (Patrick): Add an optionnal part outline to see more clearly the different parts when exporting the image: now you can draw the Hull of the part in the exported image.
+- NEW FEATURE (Alban): In the generated part list, don't list the sub part of a set, list only the set (unless you ungroup the set).
 - REFACTORING (Alban): Move the display of free connection point and watermark in the View menu and add the display of the hull.
 - REFACTORING #18 (Alban): Check where I could have used the directive "where" (remove code duplication)
 - REFACTORING (Alban): Replace all the type test using a string with the "is" keyword